rubyworks/indexer/README.md

 metadata to be kept, in a `.index` file.

 Indexer provides a tool to import metadata from external sources.
-Indexer can handle a variety of metadata source formats, including YAML, HTML Micorformat and Ruby DSL scripts.
+Indexer can handle a variety of metadata source formats, including YAML, HTML Microformats and Ruby DSL scripts.

 ## Installation